Nursing

 Security Background Check

-Prospective students are required to complete and pass a security background check in order to take clinical courses.
-Past criminal violations may prevent a student from completing the degree and gaining a nursing license or employment in the field.
+Prospective students are required to successfully complete a security background check in order to participate in clinical or practicum courses.
+Past criminal violations may prevent a student from completing the degree and/or obtaining licensure or employment in the nursing field.
+Students must maintain required security clearance throughout the nursing program.
+Any changes to a student’s background status must be reported to the program’s clinical coordinator, who will determine the student’s eligibility to continue in the program and complete required clinical or practicum coursework.

 Requirements to Remain in the Nursing Program

-In order to remain in the program, students must receive a C or better in each technical course attempted.
+To remain in the program, students must earn a minimum cumulative course grade of 77% and a exam average of 80% or higher in each course attempted.

 Course Fees